-As it progressed with its wastewater treatment facilities and prepared for the next few decades, the City of Detroit Lakes Public Utility serves as a role model for other communities affected by extremely stringent nutrient load regulations.
+As the City progressed with its wastewater treatment facilities and prepared for the next few decades, the City of Detroit Lakes Public Utility serves as a role model for other communities affected by extremely stringent nutrient load regulations.

 Jessica Hedin, PE*, is a wastewater engineer with experience in planning and design of industrial and municipal wastewater treatment facilities.
 Her experience with wastewater treatment includes anaerobic and activated sludge systems, headworks, ultraviolet disinfection and biosolids handling.
 Contact Jessica